chnyaa/ChanyaJirakawinvanich-repository/README.md

 # What I hope to learn
 I hope to learn how to turn data into a visualization that can communicate to people in a simple and understandable way.
+Also, I want to explore different tool of data visualizations.

 # Portfolio